 (See also Posttransplantation Complications Posttransplantation Complications Transplants may be The patient’s own tissue (autografts; eg, bone, bone marrow, and skin grafts) Genetically identical (syngeneic [between monozygotic twins]) donor tissue (isografts) Genetically... read more .)

 Complications of stem cell transplantation can occur early (< 100 days after transplantation) or later.
 After allogeneic hematopoietic stem cell transplantation, risk of infections is increased.

 Failure to engraft and rejection affect < 5% of patients and manifest as persistent pancytopenia or irreversible decline in blood counts.
 Treatment is corticosteroids for several weeks.

-Acute GVHD occurs in recipients of allogeneic hematopoietic stem cell transplants (in 40% of HLA-matched sibling graft recipients and 80% of unrelated donor graft recipients).
+Acute GVHD, in which immune cells from the donor attack tissue in the recipient, occurs in recipients of allogeneic hematopoietic stem cell transplants (in 40% of HLA-matched sibling graft recipients and 80% of unrelated donor graft recipients).
 It causes fever, rash, hepatitis with hyperbilirubinemia, vomiting, diarrhea, abdominal pain (which may progress to ileus), and weight loss.